awsdocs/elb-gateway-load-balancers-user-guide/doc_source/getting-started-cli.md

    ```
    aws elbv2 create-load-balancer --name my-load-balancer --type gateway --subnets provider-subnet-id
    ```

+   The default is to support IPv4 addresses only\.
+To support both IPv4 and IPv6 addresses, add the `--ip-address-type dualstack` option\.

    The output includes the Amazon Resource Name \(ARN\) of the load balancer, with the format shown in the following example\.